Blechlawine/oxidescript/syntax.md

-# Rustscript Syntax and its typescript equivalent
+# Oxidescript Syntax and its typescript equivalent

 ## Returns without `return`